 \section{Non-Separable Optimization Convergence}

-Here we present additional graphs showing the convergence in the non-separable approach.
+Here are additional graphs showing the convergence in the non-separable approach.
 Using the loss function that rewards minimizing the linear regression coefficient (or maximizing it) and having a size within the alpha constraints, we typically reach convergence after a few hundred iterations.
 In Figure~\ref{fig:conv_app}, we can see in the respective upper graphs that the subgroup size converges to the specified $\alpha$ range and stays there.
 Meanwhile, in the lower graph, we see the $\linfid$ attempt to maximize but oscillates as the appropriate size is found.

-Convergence using this method was almost always achieved in under $1000$ iterations.
+Convergence using this method almost always took $<1000$ iterations.
 Running this for all features took around 2 hours to compute on the largest datasets.
 The optimization was run using GPU computing on NVIDIA Tesla V100s.